Tyrrnien81/Bubble-Burster/README.md

 ## 📱 Browser Support

-Chrome (recommended)
+-   Chrome (recommended)
-Firefox
+-   Firefox
-Safari
+-   Safari
-Edge
+-   Edge

-📝 License
+## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details

-🤝 Contributing
+## 🤝 Contributing

-Fork the repository
+1. Fork the repository
-Create your feature branch
+2. Create your feature branch
-Commit your changes
+3. Commit your changes
-Push to the branch
+4. Push to the branch
-Create a Pull Request
+5. Create a Pull Request

-✍️ Author
+## ✍️ Author

-Your Name
+Leo Jeong

-GitHub: @yourusername
+-   GitHub: @tyrrnien81
-Email: your.email@example.com
+-   Email: june121284@gmail.com